 Once the company began trading the shares on the stock market, it is not a private company anymore – it becomes a “public” company.
 As always, there are some pros and cons to becoming a public company.

 - Public companies sell future equity stakes and increase access to debt markets.
 Once a company goes public, additional offerings generate revenue through the creation and sale of new shares in the marketplace.
 Whenever the company needs more capital, it can issue new shares (although, the investors don’t like it as the value per share drops).

 - Increased regulatory scrutiny and less control for majority owners and company founders.

 - Public companies must meet mandatory reporting standards regulated by government entities (i.e. SEC - The U.S. Securities and Exchange Commission).
 In addition, each stock exchange has its own standards and requirements.

-- The management must report about company’s business activities.
+- The management must report about the company’s business activities.
 All major shareholders and the management must report about purchasing/sale of the shares.

 - The company’s business also depends on relationships with its shareholders since they owe the company’s shares.
-By voting, the shareholders may approve or disapprove the changes or any proposed activities offered by the management.
+By voting, the shareholders may approve or disapprove of the changes or any proposed activities offered by the management.

 NEXT TOPIC: SENIOR AND PREFERRED STOCKS.

 If you like what you read and want to be notified about future articles, please subscribe for FREE (at the bottom of a page)